openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 #### Excluding HW devices from AUTO device candidate-list

-You can also exclude CPU from AUTO to reserve it for other jobs.
-AUTO will not use it for inference then.
-To do that, add a minus sign (-) before CPU in `AUTO: <device names>`, as in the following code:
+You can also exclude hardware devices from AUTO, for example, reserve CPU for other jobs.
+AUTO will not use the devices for inference then.
+To do that, add a minus sign (-) before CPU in `AUTO: <device names>`, as in the following example:

 @sphinxdirective